nmlau/octopress/source/_posts/2016-04-10-routine-and-organization.markdown

 * Physical activity: Move In The Mornings, this gets endorphins into your body which improve energy and focus throughout days.
 He doesn't offer scientific evidence but it's a pretty common belief.
 I would like to add quick 30 minute jogs or at least pushups/pullups in the morning.
 But then I'd need to shower in the mornings...
 * Go to bed thanking yourself for your good work: Bring Positivity to bed, you wake up with the similar thoughts you sleep with.
 So bring positivity and you'll wake up with it
 * Ideal morning routine: 15 min fitness, 15 min mental, 30 minutes wash and breakfast/tea, 30 min chill, 1 hour productivity/reading (loosely based on some quora answer?)

++ Practical Life Frameworks, https://goo.gl/hG86Ln @done (16-03-29 11:26)
+  "having a framework for approaching problems and testing your solutions, independent of language/tools/field is incredibly valuable and will help you in any development job"
+  "framework for handling social situations can be valuable, things like a co-worker you have problems with, talking to a boss about a raise..."
+  - Analagous to building systems for parts of life, until you have a system for each part

++ On frameworks/systems for life @done (16-04-17 14:21)
+  "These are the beginnings of the frameworks/systems that will allow for automation of many parts of my life.
+I have been whining how when I don't focus on something it starts to fall apart as I forget the details.
+The frameworks/systems will allow me to quickly refresh what I've forgotten so I can focus on something else and come back and quickly pick up the details."

 Reboot:
 * The original 180 thread post, https://goo.gl/k0t5Bq